 Overview of Letters of Intent

-Letters of intent are interim documents used in the course of negotiating terms for a transaction that serve a combination of functions.
+Letters of intent are used in the course of negotiating terms for a transaction that serve a combination of functions.
 One, they signify a commitment to the transaction by setting out generally agreed to terms of the transaction.
 This allows the parties to negotiate major issues without being distracted by issues that are not likely to be “deal-killers.”
 Two, they typically include a timeline and method for resolving open issues.
+Because they typically contain both binding and nonbinding provisions, parties must be express about which provisions are binding.
+If not, a court will likely hold that the letter is merely an agreement to agree, at least as to the definitive agreements contemplated by the letter, and is therefore unenforceable.

 This summary will discuss in more detail the terms of Information File Sample of Letter of Intent and the legal rights and obligations created under it, as well as provisions that could be adapted to specific circumstances and arrangements.